senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

     ```

 1. To add your data to the Senzing database,
+   in the following example modify the value of `INPUT_FILENAME` to match the path to your file of JSON lines.
-   copy/paste the following block of code into the interactive Python session
+   Paste the modified block of code into the interactive Python session
    and press the **Enter** key.

     ```python